LWFlouisa/TestUnlearning/README.md

 # Multi Nodal Baysian Unlearning
 An experiment in implementing granular unlearning, with the idea of encouraging more lenient forms of unlearning in ML.

+This is a work around to the baysian gem I use not having built in unlearning.

 ~~~ruby
 # Standard unlearning
 def unlearn